NirussVn0/THPTQG-coutdown-EX/README.md

    ```bash
    git clone https://github.com/NirussVn0/THPTQG-coutdown-EX.git
    ```
-2. rename `.env.example` file to `.env` and add api AI key to `.env`  file
-3. Install dependencies:
+2. Install dependencies:
    ```bash
    npm install
    ```
-4. Start the development server:
+3. Start the development server:
    ```bash
    npm run dev
    ```
-5. Open your browser and visit `localhost:3000` to see the countdown in action.
+4. Open your browser and visit `localhost:3000` to see the countdown in action.

+## Features

+- **Countdown Timer**: Real-time countdown to the Vietnamese High School Graduation Exam
+- **University Score Predictor**: Predict admission scores for Vietnamese universities using mocked data
+- **Responsive Design**: Works on desktop and mobile devices
+- **No External Dependencies**: All predictions use local mocked data, no API keys required

 ## 🌟 Live Demo